Geometric Sen theory over rigid analytic spaces: Geometric Sen theory

+Next, we construct the geometric Sen operator for a pro-Kummer-\'etale torsor with group given by a $p$-adic Lie group.
+We let $G$ denote a compact $p$-adic Lie group and let $\widetilde{X}\to X$ be a pro-Kummer-\'etale torsor over $X$ with Galois group $G$.

 \begin{prop} Let $V$ be a locally analytic Banach representation of $G$, and let $V_{\ket}$ be the pro-Kummer-\'etale sheaf over $X$ constructed by $V$ via the $G$-torsor $\widetilde{X}\to X$.
-Then there is a natural geometric Sen operator
+Then there is a geometric Sen operator functorial on $V$ (but a priori depending on the chart $\psi$)

 or dually a map